hyperledger/fabric-ca/docs/source/deployguide/cadeploy.md

 ### Enroll the CA admin

-The final step for deploying the CA is to enroll the CA admin bootstrap identity which generates the node signed certificate and private key.
-The key-pair is required for this admin identity to be able to enroll other identities.
+The final step for deploying the CA is to enroll the CA admin bootstrap identity (rcaadmin user).
+This will generate the rcaadmin user's signed certificate and private key.
+The key-pair is required so that the rcaadmin user can then register and enroll other identities in the organization.
 Again we will use the Fabric CA client CLI to enroll the admin.
 You should have already setup the required folders in the [Fabric CA client](#fabric-ca-client) section.

 The folder structure we are using for these commands is:
   ```